Building a Twitter Intelligence System for Your Brand: Step by Step

 - Action completion rate (are flagged items being acted on?)

-If digests aren't being read, the routing is wrong — they're going to the wrong people or the format isn't useful.
+If digests aren't being read, the routing is wrong.
+They're going to the wrong people or the format isn't useful.
 Fix the system rather than blaming the audience.

 Phase 7: System Maintenance